jerepe/CLI-markdown/README.md

 > let's see what this markdown gives us

+Lists:

 * More markdowns incoming ....

 	Markdown is a lightweight markup language for styling text.

 * HTML

 	HTML stands for HyperText Markup Language.